For Appointments Call 602.266.2272

 Adnan was appointed to the position of Honorary Professor in the School of Science and technology at Nottingham Trent University.
 His University profile is available here

-Mr Saithna presented the same study on combined ACL and ALL reconstruction that won the AANA Award a few weeks ago but this time to the ISAKOS Congress in Shanghai, China (One of the largest orthopaedic sports medicine conferences in the world with over 3000 delegates).
-Several other lectures were also presented on this topic but this study from Mr Saithna and the SANTI study group remains the only large clinical series and therefore represents very important work showing significantly improved graft rupture rates and return to pre-injury levels of sport compared to other contemporary techniques of ACL reconstruction
+Professor Saithna presented further research on combined ACL and ALL reconstruction to the ISAKOS Congress in Shanghai, China (One of the largest orthopaedic sports medicine conferences in the world with over 3000 delegates).
+Several other lectures were also presented on this topic but this study from Professor Saithna and the SANTI study group remains the only large clinical series and therefore represents very important work showing significantly improved graft rupture rates and return to pre-injury levels of sport compared to other contemporary techniques of ACL reconstruction

 Richard O'Connor Award

-Mr Saithna was honoured to be invited to join the faculty of the highly recognised Liverpool Shoulder Masterclass.
-Mr Saithna presented his tips and tricks for improving the biology of rotator cuff repair, an update of the pathophysiology of tendinopathy and calcific tendinitis.
+Dr Saithna was honoured to be invited to join the faculty of the highly recognised Liverpool Shoulder Masterclass.
+Dr Saithna presented his tips and tricks for improving the biology of rotator cuff repair, an update of the pathophysiology of tendinopathy and calcific tendinitis.

 Update from Southport and Ormskirk Hospitals Trust News